• 55All Colleges/Departments

 Overview:

 Established in July 2022, the UC Center for Advanced Structural Biology (CASB) is integrating the latest technology in single-particle cryogenic electron microscopy (cryo-EM).
 This technology has revolutionized structural biology, emerging as the leading method in macromolecular structure determination to visualize large protein assemblies of unprecedented size and complexity, many of which are intractable by conventional NMR and X-ray crystallography methods.
-Through the support of institutional Research2030 funds, the first phase of equipment in now available for training and use by investigators as part of the CASB core facility.
-This includes a Thermo Talos L120C Transmission Electron Microscope (TEM) that can be operated at both ambient and cryogenic temperatures and is ideally suited for imaging negatively stained samples and screening cryo-EM samples prepared with our TFS Mark IV Vitrobot.
+Through the support of institutional Research2030 funds, the first phase of equipment, a Thermo Talos L120C Transmission Electron Microscope (TEM) that can be operated at both ambient and cryogenic temperatures and is ideally suited for imaging negatively stained samples and screening cryo-EM samples, became available in July 2022 along with the TFS Mark IV Vitrobot system for sample preparation.
 Details of both systems are provided in the equipment section.

 For Phase 2, the CASB applied for and was awarded a Shared Instrumentation Grant (S10OD030388) from the high-end instrumentation (HEI) program from the National Institutes of Health (NIH).
-The S10 funding along with additional institutional funds led to the purchase of a Thermo Glacios 200 kV cryogenic TEM equipped with both a Ceta-16M camera and a TFS Falcon 4 direct electron detector, in addition to a Selectris Energy Filter.
-This system will have the potential for solving atomic resolution structures for SPA projects.
-The Glacios will also come equipped with software for micro-Electron Diffraction data set collection.
-This system has been delievered and will begin installation in August 2023 which is expected to take 6-8 weeks to complete.
+The S10 funding along with additional matching institutional funds ($3.7M total) led to the purchase and installation of a Thermo Glacios 200 kV cryogenic TEM equipped with both a Ceta-16M camera and a TFS Falcon 4 direct electron detector, in addition to a Selectris Energy Filter.
+This system was installed in the Fall of 2023 and it is able to generate images for atomic resolution structures for single particle analysis projects.
+The Glacios also includees software for micro-Electron Diffraction data set collection.

 Services Available: